FAQ for Staff and Faculty

 Bennington College requires employees to get a COVID booster within 30 days of their eligibility date.
 Please upload proof of booster vaccination to ADP as soon as available.

 For those who have not yet been fully vaccinated, we offer the following Vaccine Resources.
 The vaccine protects individuals from illness (particularly serious illness and death), but it is not known for sure if individuals can give the virus to someone else.
 Refer to the Vermont Department of Health guidance for additional information.

 How to update your vaccine status in ADP

 Employees were required to upload proof of vaccination to ADP by August 20, 2021, unless they have an approved exemption from the College.
 If you need assistance with uploading the documentation, please contact firstname.lastname@example.org.

 To request a vaccine exemption

 An employee may request an exemption due to medical or religious reasons.
-An exemption request form must be completed and submitted to Human Resources by July 30, 2021.
+An exemption request form must be completed and submitted to Human Resources.
 Requests for medical exemptions will be handled under the College’s workplace accommodation process and reviewed by Human Resources.
-Exemption requests due to religious reasons will be reviewed by the Office for Diversity, Equity and Inclusion.
+Exemption requests due to religious reasons will be reviewed by a committee consisting of the Vice President for Diversity, Equity and Inclusion/College Diversity Officer, Senior Vice President for Finance and Administration and the Director of Human Resources.
 Anyone who receives an exemption will also be required to wear masks at all times.

 Potential Exposure to COVID/Close Contact